rsksmart/devportal-1.0/rif/identity/ssi/specs/did-auth.md

 layout: rsk
 ---

+# DID authentication

-## DID authentication - a challenge–response authentication model based on DIDs
+### A challenge–response authentication model based on DIDs

 A challenge–response authentication is a family of protocols in which one party presents a question ("challenge") and another party must provide a valid answer ("response") to be authenticated. {% include rif-id-ref.html id="10" %}